mandeeeep/grimoire/git/intro.md

 **3. Modified**

 Tracked files, if updated or changed will be stated as modified.
 When we say modified, we meant updated the codebase using any kind of editors and saving them.
-The file hasn't still been saved to git ecosystem yet.
+The file hasn't still been saved to git repo yet.

 **4. Staged**